One of the great myths about General Lee was that he was well liked or popular. Let’s look at his funeral for some insight in how that came to be.

 [Lee’s daughter Mildred] had many suitors after the war but turned them all down, as none of them matched up to her father [who impatiently kept her isolated].
 He relied on her to run the household after he accepted the position as head of Washington College and they moved to Lexington, Virginia. […] A friend of the family asked if she could write a book about Mildred’s life, but Mildred responded that she had not done anything worth the world to know. “[T]he true history of my life – and I suppose of any woman’s – would read stranger, sadder, more inexplicable than any romance that ever was written.”

-It makes one wonder if their father had instead been faithful himself and served the Union he had sworn to defend, whether his daughters would have experienced much less “strange” sadness.
-Their imprisoned life of empty servitude was to an unfaithful tyrant.
+It makes one wonder if Lee had ever been faithful himself and served his family or the Union he had sworn to defend, whether his children would have experienced much less “strange” sadness.
+The imprisoned life of his daughters seems best described as an empty hopeless servitude to an unfaithful tyrant.

 Then Lee abruptly died from heart disease on October 12th, 1870 (just five years after the end of Civil War).

-Records tell us at this point very few mourned him outside his militant school and some former circles of slaveholder politicians.
+Records tell us at this point very few mourned the “monster” outside of his militant school and some former circles of slaveholder politicians.

 The numbers don’t lie.